Data Selection for LLM Alignment Using Fine-Grained Preferences: Empirical Study

-\paragraph{Candidate Strategies.} We evaluate our proposal against two categories of methods: Full strategies and Selection (SELT) strategies under a fixed budget.
-The Full category utilizes the entire multi-preference dataset, namely: F1) \textbf{\textit{Oracle}}: re-labels the data using the mean of fine-grained scores from UltraFeedback before applying DPO; F2) \textbf{\textit{Overall}}: also re-labels the data but using the single \textit{overall} score; F3) \textbf{ALL}: directly use the entire multi-preference datasets with conflicts for DPO; F4) \textbf{DMPO}: applies DMPO directly on the entire dataset.
-The SELT category selects a data subset based on different principles for DPO, namely: S1) \textbf{RAND}: selects samples randomly.
-S2) \textbf{HIGH}: selects samples with largest PD values.
-S3) \textbf{MID}: selects samples with mid PD values.
-S4) \textbf{OURS}: selects data by our PD selection method.
+\paragraph{Candidate Strategies.} We evaluate our proposal against two categories of methods: Full-data alignment (FULL) and Selection methods (SELT).
+The FULL category utilizes the entire dataset, namely: F1) \textbf{OVA.}: re-labels the data using the overall preference provided by the dataset for DPO; F2) \textbf{AVG.}: re-labels the data using the average rating of fine-grained preferences provided by the dataset for DPO; F3) \textbf{ALL}: directly use the entire fine-grained preference datasets with preference conflicts for DPO; F4) \textbf{DFPO}: applies DFPO on the entire dataset.
+The SELT category selects a data subset based on different strategies for DPO, namely: S1) \textbf{RAND}: selects samples randomly.
+S2) \textbf{RAF}: Train a unified reward model to estimate self-agreement for filtering, following the strategy of ~\citep{LIMDLessMore2025, PreferenceConsistency2025} S3) \textbf{PD (rati.)}: Use the ground-truth discrete rating of each sub-preference for PD selection strategy.
+S4) \textbf{PD (ours)}: selects data by our proposed method.

-\paragraph{Implementation Details} We perform experiments on Llama3.1-8B~\cite{Llama32024} for DPO and Llama-3.2-3B~\cite{Llama322024} as the proxy model for reward modeling.
-Both models first undergo SFT on the OpenHermes-2.5 dataset~\cite{OpenHermes25} to establish foundational instruction-following capabilities.
-We utilize $p_r=30\%$ data sampling from the training set to train reward models.
-The final DPO training is conducted for one epoch with a learning rate of $5\times10^{-7}$ and a warmup ratio of 0.1.
-Additional implementation details are provided in the appendix.